 At first sight the Wallum may look insignificant.
 When you get to see it properly and learn about it you will find out that the Wallum has more biodiversity than a Rainforest and is actually stunningly beautiful.
 Now more than ever we need to protect these wild places for the future of our planet.

-That is what my calendar is all about and that is why I am trying to save the Wallum.
+That is why my calendar project started and that is why I am trying to save the Wallum.
 After you have learnt about it too, I hope you will want to protect it as well.
 All of the Wallum ecosystems are threatened.
 All of the things that are threatening these ecosystems are caused by humans, so we have the responsibility to act to save these amazing biodiverse areas before it is too late.

 “Every individual matters.
 Every individual has a role to play.
 Every individual makes a difference”